Estimator

 Core Responsibilities

-• Conduct initial cost estimates for large-scale solar utility and battery storage projects, including materials, labor, equipment, and other relevant expenses.
+• Conduct detailed cost estimates for large-scale solar utility and battery storage projects, including site preparation, foundations, racking, electrical systems, transmission interconnections, labor and substations.

 • Analyze and evaluate bids from subcontractors and suppliers to ensure competitive pricing.